 Findings and explanation of why rating has been given against above UNCT-SWAP criteria (a, b, c).
-Include relevant details and analysis a) At least one substantive inter-agency gender capacity development activity for UN personnel has been carried out during the past year.
+Include relevant details and analysis b) A capacity development plan based on an inter-agency capacity assessment is established or updated at least once per UNDAF cycle and targets are on track. - NOT MET c) UNCT induction material includes gender equality and the empowerment of women commitments and related development challenges of the country. - MET